Beverly Farms: Lifestyle

 Annually on the Fourth of July holiday, a private organization of residents raises upwards of $60,000 through fundraisers to fund a weekend-long agenda of activities.
 The weekend's activities include community dances, children's events, softball games, fireworks above West Beach and the well-known "Horribles" parade.
-Since 2016, the Horribles parade has generated significant local and State controversy.
+Since 2016, the Horribles parade has generated significant local and State controversy due to perceived racist content.